-Chocolate is moldable, for one thing, making the design process a little easier.
-Thakkar, mechanical engineering student Carlo Lindner and chemistry and neuroscience major Ben Succop started tinkering in earnest.
-Eventually, and just in time to bring a smile to their friend Kristine Stanner’s face, they managed to build the body of a fleet of drones out of chocolate.
+Chocolate is moldable, making the design process a little easier.
+Thakkar, mechanical engineering student Carlo Lindner and chemistry and neuroscience major Ben Succop started tinkering.
+Eventually, and just in time to bring a smile to their friend Kristine Stanner's face, they managed to build the body of a fleet of drones out of chocolate.

-“Anuj is one of our student workers in the lab,” said Chip Bobbert, service manager at the Innovation Co-Lab on Duke’s West Campus, which has 3-D printers and other rapid prototyping equipment for students.
+“Anuj is one of our student workers in the lab,” said Chip Bobbert, service manager at Duke’s Innovation Co-Lab, which has 3-D printers and other prototyping equipment for students.
 “He’s an engineering student and always pushes the envelope in terms of interesting ideas.”

 “I like to make quirky gifts for my friends,” Thakkar said.

 The students made molds with 3-D printing to shape the chocolate fuselage.
-The four motors and propellers are off-the-shelf parts, not chocolate, and they were held together by a frame that runs through the center of the fuselage.
+The four motors and propellers are off-the-shelf parts, not chocolate, held together by a frame that runs through the center of the fuselage.

-Summertime in North Carolina is not a great time to be working with chocolate.
+Summer in Durham, North Carolina (home to Duke) is hot — not a great time to be working with chocolate.

 “The first drone—chocolate was falling from the sky,” Thakkar said.
 “It was sort of dripping in flight.”

-Their early prototyping was accomplished with cheap, grocery-store chocolate, which unmolded well and gave them reasonable enough results that they were able to make a demonstration video on a smart phone and pitch the idea to Chocolove, a Boulder, Colorado, maker of all-natural and organic chocolates which sells products on the Duke campus in Durham, North Carolina.
+Their early prototyping was accomplished with cheap, grocery-store chocolate, which unmolded well and gave them reasonable enough results that they were able to make a demonstration video and pitch the idea to Chocolove.

-Chocolove enthusiastically said yes, and provided high-quality dark chocolate in quantity to the team.
+Chocolove enthusiastically said yes and provided high-quality dark chocolate.

-More testing ensued, with the team spending long, chocolate-coated days at Duke maker spaces the Co-Lab and The Foundry.
-The higher-quality chocolate is more brittle than the cheap stuff, so the team had to tinker a bit, first with plastic embedded in the fuselage, and then with strands of sweet vermicelli that they embedded to give the airframe a little more resilience and flex.
+More testing ensued, with the team spending long, chocolate-coated days at Duke maker spaces.
+The higher-quality chocolate is more brittle than the cheap stuff, so the team had to tinker a bit, first with plastic embedded in the fuselage and then with strands of sweet vermicelli that they embedded to give the airframe more resilience and flex.

 Thakkar said the students don’t have any ambitions to make their idea into a company or anything.
-In fact, truth be told, he’s kind of off chocolate altogether.
+In fact, he’s kind of off chocolate altogether.

 “I got tired of chocolate in the first day of prototyping,” Thakkar said.

-It seems there was “a bucket” of product left over on that first day and the college men felt it couldn’t go to waste.
+It seems there was “a bucket” of product left over on that first day and the students felt it couldn’t go to waste.